 Encouragingly, new issuance picked up after grinding to a halt during March.
 Companies looked to take advantage of improving risk appetite and inflows into credit markets by offering a substantial amount of new bonds.
 In some cases, this was to bolster balance sheets to help cushion the impact of a more prolonged period of lower profitability.
 Malaysian energy giant Petronas completed the largest deal, issuing USD6 billion of new paper.
 The deal was more than six times over-subscribed and the bonds fared well in the secondary market after the deal was complete.
 The Philippine government also completed a new bond issue, affirming that investors were rediscovering their risk appetite.

-The First State Asian Quality Bond Fund returned 0.99% for the month of April on a net of fees basis.
+The First State Asian Quality Bond returned 0.85% for the month of April on a net of fees SGD term.

 The positive return was achieved amid a calmer market with spreads tightening modestly along with lower US Treasury yields.